-The analyzer uses a user name and password as credentials for remote access; see note on "User accounts and password protection" on page 19 for details.
+The analyzer uses a user name and password as credentials for remote access; see Chapter 3.9, "Windows operating system", on page 19 for details.
 To protect the analyzer from unauthorized access, it is recommended to change the factory setting.